ua-datalab/QNLP/README.md

 - ` python classify.py --dataset sst2 --parser Spider --ansatz SpiderAnsatz --model14type PytorchModel --trainer PytorchTrainer --epochs_train_model1 100 --no_of_training_data_points_to_use 23 --no_of_val_data_points_to_use 1000 --expose_model1_val_during_model_initialization --do_debug`

 Note: you will have to explicitly attach debugger.
 Refer projectplan.md

+Also note, during development its a healthy habit to always run pytest before the actual code in any branch.
+This can be achieved using
+`./runner.sh`

 ---
 ### Details of args: